Helpful tips to be Your Own Best Medical Researcher

 Not every study is an experiment.
 In an experiment, the scientist does something to the subjects, such as try a new drug, and compare them to a control group, which doesn’t get manipulated.
 In observational research, the scientist studies the subjects but doesn’t do anything to them.

-Randomized controlled trials (RCT) are a type of experiment that is highly thought of.
+Randomized controlled trials (RCT) are a type of experiment that are highly thought of.
 If you want to find out if Lupron is any good, you can find 2 groups of subjects with prostate cancer, give one group Lupron, and the other group a placebo (ie no medicine, although you still administer the fake dose).
-You have to be careful that the 2 groups match, because if you accidentally put most of the healthy patients in group A, they will do better but mess up your results.
+You have to be careful that the 2 groups match, because if you accidentally put most of the healthy patients in group A, they will do better but mess up your conclusion.
 This is the controlled part: you have to make sure both groups match except for the experimental manipulation.
 This is partly done by randomizing, assigning the subjects at random to the groups.
 At the end, you find out how long each group lived (or some other pre-established endpoint) and make a conclusion.
 This type of study is an experiment.
 It is also prospective: you create data as you go along which makes it a good study.

 One of the several types of observational studies is the cohort study.
 Cohort studies follow groups to see how they do.
 For example, you could follow 1000 men over time, and see if the smokers get more prostate cancer than the nonsmokers.
 This could give a clue into what contributes to prostate cancer and how to prevent it.
 These studies are often prospective (looking into the future) but can also be look-back, or retrospective as well.
 A well-known cohort study in prostate cancer is the Canary Cohort that looks at low/intermediate Active Surveillance; or the Framingham Heart Cohort.

-cross-sectional study can answer questions like, what percentage of 50-year-old men have had a PSA test?
+A cross-sectional study can answer questions like, what percentage of 50-year-old men have had a PSA test?
 You have 500 fifty year old men answer the question, and get your conclusion.
 It’s at one point in time.
 (The opposite is a longitudinal study, following subjects over time.)

 Qualitative studies don’t collect numerical data like the others.
 If you want to find out what life is like on Lupron, you interview lots of men on the drug and get the big picture.
 The opposite is quantitative, where numerical data is collected.

+The chosen study type depends on the question, the ethics, and the resources.
 Only an experiment, like an RCT, can make a cause-and-effect conclusion, because it’s randomized and has a control group.
 Other studies can discover correlation; that’s when two phenomena occur together but causation is unclear.

 There are studies of studies as well: A Meta-analysis will review and combine several similar studies to make the results even more convincing.
 A Literature review will review many studies, pick the best, and create a summary for us.